accelleran/ran-operation-guide/docs/mocn-and-slicing/index.md

 ### 1.2.
 DU Multi Slice Configuration

-Similar to the CU UP, the DU must be configured with the slices that it needs to support.
+Similar to the CU UP, the DU must be configured with the slices that it needs to support:

 - From the dashboard go to **RAN Overview** then **5G**
 - From the **DU/RU List**, click on configuration.